 - Shades are not easy to clean when they get dirty.
 Any stains, even if they are faint, usually mean having to replace the entire shade.

 - May be more susceptible to damage from rambunctious kids or pets.

-Shutters are another uncommon choice among window treatments for sliding glass doors, but perhaps they are a good fit for you.
+Shutters are another uncommon choice for covering sliding glass doors, but perhaps they are a good fit for you.
 Shutters can be installed on a track, so they can move out of the way when you open the door.

 - Shutters allow you to decide how much light you want to let in, and they do an excellent job of keeping light out when they are completely closed.